 — Leadership Resident

-The Generation Teach Leadership Residency will be virtual March - May.
+The Generation Teach Leadership Residency will be virtual April-May.
 The summer leadership practicum will be in-person.

 We will prepare you to lead during the 6-week summer practicum.
-You will lead in-person as an Academic Team Leader or Student Support Team Leader at one of our GT STEAM Academy sites in Boston, Dallas, Denver, Holyoke, Howard County, Providence, or Washington DC.
+You will lead in-person as an Academic Coach or Dean at one of our GT STEAM Academy sites in Colorado, Maryland, Massachusetts, Rhode Island.

 “I have a new confidence and am able to transfer that in the way that I communicate with others at my school, share my ideas with administration, and continue to be an asset in the community.”